The Lego Batman Movie: Plot

 Within the DC-centric portion of the Lego universe, Batman protects Gotham City and fights crime.
 During his latest mission to stop the Joker and his cronies from destroying the city, Batman succeeds, but additionally hurts Joker's feelings when he deems him a perfunctory presence in his life, leading the villain to develop a plot for revenge.

-The following day, Batman's alter ego Bruce Wayne attends a gala celebrating both the retirement of Police Commissioner Gordon and the ascension of his daughter, Barbara, to replace him.
-Wayne is smitten by Barbara and this distraction results in him unwittingly agreeing to adopt enthusiastic orphan Dick Grayson.
-Wayne is then infuriated by Barbara's plans to restructure the police to function without Batman.
-Joker crashes the party with his cronies, but abruptly surrender themselves, except Harley Quinn, to the police.
+The following day, Bruce Wayne attends a gala celebrating both the retirement of Commissioner Gordon and the ascension of his daughter, Barbara Gordon, to replace him.
+While smitten by Barbara, Bruce absent-mindedly agrees to adopt enthusiastic orphan Dick Grayson.
+He is then infuriated by Barbara's plans to restructure the police to function without Batman.
+Joker crashes the party with his cronies, but with the exception of Harley Quinn, they abruptly surrender to the police.
 With so many villains incarcerated, Batman becomes despondent as Gotham no longer requires his crime-fighting skills.

-Believing Joker is up to no good, Batman plans to steal Superman's Phantom Zone projector, a device that can banish anyone to the Phantom Zone, which houses some of the most dangerous villains in the Lego universe, only for Alfred to intervene and advise him to care for Dick.
+Believing Joker is up to something, Batman plans to steal Superman's Phantom Zone projector, a device that can banish anyone to the Phantom Zone, which houses some of the most dangerous villains in the Lego universe, only for Alfred Pennyworth to intervene and advise him to care for Dick.
 Batman initially refuses, so Alfred allows Dick to enter the Batcave.
-Appearing as Batman before Dick, Batman states that he is also adopting him, now christened as Robin.
+Appearing as Batman before Dick, Bruce states that he is additionally adopting him and christens him as Robin.
 Batman and Robin recover the projector from the Atomic Cauldron in the Fortress of Solitude, break into Arkham Asylum and successfully send Joker to the Phantom Zone.
-Suspecting that Joker wanted to be sent there, Barbara detains Batman and Robin.
+Suspecting that Joker wanted to be sent there, Barbara detains the duo.